Over 30 years Experience

 o

-Sheep May Safely
+Sheep

-Graze Qt.
+May Safely Graze Qt. (by Bach)

 o